nikivanstein/basvanstein.github.io/_posts/2023-07-14-structural-bias.md

 ---

-See also our the blog post about [Deep-Bias](https://nikivanstein.nl/posts/2023/07/gecco-doe2vec/), the deep-learning extension of our Structural BIAS toolbox.
+See also our blog post about [Deep-Bias](https://nikivanstein.nl/posts/2023/07/gecco-doe2vec/), the deep-learning extension of our Structural BIAS toolbox.